(This is part five of a story about an ultramarathon-runner who bets his legs that he can beat a horse in a 100-mile race.)

 “What’s that thing?”
 She pointed to the collar of my shirt.

-“Oh, right.
-The toothpick.”
+“Oh, right.”
 I showed her Alphonse’s silver toothpick with ruby handle.
 “Alphonse says it’s worth ten-thousand bucks.
 You want it?
 He says it tastes like mint.”

 “No way.
 I’ve read enough about Alphonse’s drug-habits to know not to take anything from him.
 It’s probably expensive because it’s spiked with something exotic.”

 “Oh.
 Good, I didn’t use it.”
-I tucked it back into my shirt-collar.
+I tucked it back through my shirt-collar.

 “This is a really… interesting decision you’ve made, Jonas.
 Win or lose, I’ll have to write another book about you.”